 Overslept?
 No Problem, Trading Late in the Day Proves Fruitful

-Ryan Poirier, ASA, CFA, FRM | Director, Index and Product Research | ryan@saltfinancial.com
+Ryan Poirier, ASA, CFA, FRM | Head of Applied Research | ryan@saltfinancial.com

 - Buying the SPY at the close and then selling it the following morning at the open would have produced a positive return in 2018, despite buy-and-hold producing a negative return.